 For our full Code of Practice, please see our Risk Assessment for Covid-19

-• Course sizes have been reduced to a maximum of 12 students to maintain social distancing and keep everyone safe.
+• Course sizes have been reduced to give enough space and keep everyone safe.

-• We are continuously assessing all the risks associated with Covid-19 virus.
-This document shows our plan in full details (Risk Assessment)
+Most theory classes will be taught face to face, some online using Zoom, our Virtual Campus videos and online learning facilities and more. • We are continuously assessing all the risks associated with the Covid-19 virus. • This document shows our plan in full detail (Risk Assessment)

 The past & future at Bodyology